 How Long Does the Dachshund Stay in Heat?

 The Dachshund will normally stay in heat for between 18 and 21 days.
-You can understand the heat cycle b breaking it down into 7, 7, 7 which means 7 days going into heat, 7 days in heat, and 7 days coming out of heat.
+You can understand the dachshunds heat cycle b breaking it down into 7, 7, 7 which means 7 days going into heat, 7 days in heat, and 7 days coming out of heat.
 Remember, this all depends on your own dog and sometimes each dog will be different.

 Stages of the Dachshund Heat Cycle

 The heat cycle will last around 18 to 21 days or three weeks.
-You can remember the cycle of the heat by considering 7 days going into heat, 7 days in heat, and 7 days getting out of heat.
+You can remember the cycle of the heat by considering 7 days going into heat, 7 days in heat, and 7 days getting out of heat cycles.
 This is depending on your own dog’s heat cycle, and it can last a little longer or shorter depending on your dog.

 Each stage that your dog has in heat is different and it can come later or earlier.
-During the heat stage, it is important to keep your dog away from male dogs if you want to keep it from breeding.
+During the heat stage, it is important to keep your dog away from other male dogs, if you want to keep it from breeding.
 This means that you need to keep your female Dachshund away from other dogs for at least 3 weeks when it is time for their heat cycle.

 The first stage of the heat cycle is the Proestrus stage.
 This is the stage that will last anywhere from 3 to 10 days.
 You will know that your Dachshund has started the Proestrus stage because it will have vaginal bleeding and its vulva will begin to swell.

 The second stage is called the Estrus stage.
 During this stage, your dog’s vulva will swell even more, and the discharge of blood will turn to a lighter color.
-This will normally happen between 4 and 11 days of the heat cycle.
+This final stage will normally happen between 4 and 11 days of the heat cycle.

 It is during this cycle of heat that you will have your female calling on any mates that are nearby.
 If she goes by the male, she will lift her tail to the side and back up to her mate.
 This stage can last even as long as 13 days.